-Pioneer Natural Resources (PXD) has been one of the most searched-for stocks on Zacks.com lately.
-So, you might want to look at some of the facts that could shape the stock's performance in the near term.
+Pioneer Natural Resources (PXD) is one of the stocks most watched by Zacks.com visitors lately.
+So, it might be a good idea to review some of the factors that might affect the near-term performance of the stock.

 Revisions to Earnings Estimates